icedream/go-bsdiff/README.md

 Additionally, @mendsley has already done the extra work of rewriting the code to be embeddable in any application code as a library.
 So why not make use of cgo, which I was going to look into in more detail at some point anyways?

+By now, there is also [TotallyGamerJet's purely Go implementation of bsdiff 4](https://github.com/TotallyGamerJet/bsdiff).
+It does not rely on cgo at all and may suit your use-case better.

 ## License

 Just like bsdiff, this project is licensed under the 2-clause BSD license (or Simplified BSD license).
 You can check [LICENSE.txt](LICENSE.txt) for more information.